1monalisa1/01-FinTech-Case-Study/README.md

 		* Initial Funding:  60,000€ in seed funding for a 10% stake and 5 software developers for an additional 37% stake
 	* Klarna has received $2.1B in additional funding from 40 different private equity firms, corporations and individual investors such as Sequoia Capital, HMI Capital, Blackrock, H&M, Visa and Snoop Dogg (Crunchbase & Dealroom).

-* *Early Near Death Experience*
+* *Early 'Near Death Experience'*
 	* First Christmas:  When they were supposed to pay their merchants from their company bank accounts during the holiday shopping rush, they did not have the money.
 They delayed their employees salaries to pay the merchants, and also asked merchants if they could be granted some grace in providing them with timely payment (Slush Interview).
 They fortunately maintained trust and survived.

 ## Business Activities:
 * *Who Klarna Is*
 	* Klarna provides a seamless client checkout experience by linking merchants, payment solutions, and their consumers through an app that focuses on ease of use, aesthetics, and smooth shipping / returns.
 	* They are a fully licensed bank in Europe,  and operate differently in the US.
-	* /Klarna Holding AB/, a Swedish public limited liability company,  has subsidiaries operating 17 countries (Klarna).
+	* *Klarna Holding AB*, a Swedish public limited liability company,  has subsidiaries operating in 17 countries (Klarna).

 * *Who Klarna Is Not*
 	* A retail merchant